About The Poetry Society of South Carolina

 The board of the Poetry Society meets once a month.
 Our work is supported by dues, contest entry fees, contributions from South Carolina businesses and charities, and the volunteer efforts of our members.
 If you want to lend a hand, and have or want to acquire arts administration experience, do contact us.

-We welcome you to join the Poetry Society of South Carolina.
+We welcome you to join the Poetry Society (PDF) of South Carolina.
 Benefits include a copy of the Yearbook; notices of monthly meetings, contests, and other literary events; discount tuition for our seminars; free entry into Fall and Spring contests; and a supportive statewide community of poets and friends of poetry.

 Click here to visit our Facebook page.